ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/snort3-multithreading/_index.md

 ---
-title: Scaling Snort3 - How To Leverage Multithreading For Better Performance
+title: Scaling Snort3 - use multithreading for improved performance

+draft: true
+cascade:
+    draft: true

 minutes_to_complete: 45

 who_is_this_for: This blog is for engineers familiar with Snort who want to enhance its performance by leveraging the benefits of multithreading.

 learning_objectives:
-    - Install Snort with all of its dependencies
+    - Install Snort with all of its dependencies.
-    - Configure Snort Lua files to enable multithreading
+    - Configure Snort Lua files to enable multithreading.
-    - Use multithreading to process capture files and measure performance
+    - Use multithreading to process capture files and measure performance.

 prerequisites:
     - An Arm-based instance from a cloud provider or an Arm server running Ubuntu 20.04 or 22.04.